dejbug/meteo-alarm/README.md

 ## 2024-06-13

+**Q3**: I just realized that (substrings of) some of my function names are dirty words.
+What is Github's policy on 'dirty' function names in sources and commit messages?

 **Q2**: If I (two-way-)bind a BooleanProperty to a CheckBox and vice versa, will it devolve into infinite (mutual) recursion or does Kivy catch this and correct for it?

 **Q1**: How do you properly add pre-created instructions from within the canvas context?
 May I do: